subrata6630/bangla-font-hind-siliguri/readme.txt

 = How does it work? =

-* Simply install and activate the plugin it will try to embed bangla web font automatically.
+* install and activate the plugin it will try to embed Bangla web font automatically.
-* If it doesen’t work then manually edit your theme’s css and change font-family like this:
+* If it doesn’t work then manually edit your theme’s CSS and change font family like this:

 body {
 font-family: ‘Hind Siliguri’, Arial, sans-serif !important;